Categories

 This year, instead of making the show for the community, the museum extended it to cover a population 15 times greater than the population of the Toledo area.
 They had their Mellon Fellow, Halona Norton-Westbrook, judge it all by herself.
 She put in only 11 Toledo area artists, including two museum employees, the husband of a museum employee, one former employee with former contentious museum relationship, the two most recent past presidents of the Federation, the group that had charge of the show when the museum took it over in 2011.
 Hence, most of the Toledo area artists chosen by the museum were insiders.
 17 other artists were from other cities.

 Toledo Museum of Art, is it necessary to take our community show away from us to get a grant?
 Get Fellows at our museum like Adam Weinberg, the current Director of the Whitney Museum of American Art.
-He was a very charismatic, community oriented Fellow, who worked at the Toledo Museum of Art in the late 1970’s, and I had the honor of working with him when I was a teacher of photography at the museum.
-Put an incredible, dynamic community-respecting Fellow, like Adam Weinberg, in charge of the TAA show, with supervision, so he gains professional museum experience.
+He was a charismatic, community oriented Fellow, who worked at the Toledo Museum of Art in the late 1970’s.
+Put someone like Adam Weinberg in charge of the TAA show.
 Make the jurying process fair again with objective, outside jurors having no connections to the community.
-The Adam Weinberg-like Fellow can appoint whatever community committee he needs or wants to work with if he thinks it’s helpful.
 Make it professional, and make it for Toledo area artists, because that is the legacy of Edward Drummond Libbey, and that is the legacy of the Toledo Museum of Art.

 Break it off completely with the Federation.
 Most of the artists groups dropped out of the Federation after the museum took over the show in 2011, leaving mainly universities and college groups.
-The Federation has no resemblance now to what it was when it was formed.
 It used to be composed of groups of artists, not schools, and we don’t need to debate to know that educational institutions do not serve the interests of individual artists — they serve their own institutional interests, and so these institutions do not deserve a seat at this table.

 For the previous 94 years, the Toledo area artists have been good enough to be in their own namesake Toledo Area Artists art show.
 Look at what you are doing to our community!
-Respectfully, please understand that even though some people may appreciate your leadership contributions to our museum, we all know, you are not from around here, and it is likely that your time at the Toledo Museum of Art will be temporary.
+Respectfully, please understand that even though people may appreciate your leadership, we all know you are not from around here, and it is likely that your time at the Toledo Museum of Art will be temporary.
 Don’t mess with our traditions as if they have no value.
 It’s like poisoning our water and then skedaddling.

 The Toledo Museum of Art was voted the most beloved museum by its community recently.
 People today donate to the Toledo Museum of Art believing in a community memory of a community oriented museum.
 How can the museum literally nurture so many artists within its mission and its history, then just hang us out to dry, replaced by artists from other cities?
 Our area has so much potential for the growth of the art economy in this area.
 We don’t mean Cleveland or Detroit or Columbus, we mean Toledo!
 Yet the museum is communally dumbing us down by taking this great opportunity away from the majority of Toledo area artists and handing it over to anybody else in the 150 mile radius, for what, for a more impressive population “line item” on a grant application?